bytecodealliance/component-docs/component-model/src/tutorial.md

 wasm-tools compose calculator.wasm -d adder.wasm -o composed.wasm
 wasm-tools compose command.wasm -d composed.wasm -o final.wasm
 ```

+You can also use the [wac](https://github.com/bytecodealliance/wac) CLI to compose these components together.
+Check out the [docs](./creating-and-consuming/composing.md#composing-components-with-the-wac-cli) for information on how.

 > If you'd prefer to take a more visual approach to composing components, see the [documentation on
 > composing components with